Hand Sewing Buttons Tutorial

 This means you will push the threaded needle through the second hole on the front of the button down but not through the fabric.
 Your needle will be in between the button and fabric.

-Wrap the thread two to three times and then push the threaded needle down the center through the fabric to the back of your piece.
+Wrap the thread three to five times and then push the threaded needle down the center through the fabric to the back of your piece.
+This is referred to as a "shank" for your button.

 To finish, instead of going up through the hole as done previously, run the threaded needle horizontally through the back set of thread stitches two to three times in different directions to tighten.